What is personal liability coverage?

 What doesn’t personal liability insurance cover?

-Liability coverage is only for other people.
+Liability coverage only applies to other people.
 "Accidently damaging your own property or injuring yourself or family would not be covered," Hammersand says.

 Remember that liability insurance doesn’t cover anything where you are not at fault.
 A person making a claim against you will need to show that you were negligent and caused the injury or damage.